Permissionless-Software-Foundation/cashstack.info/docs/front-end.md

 - [gatsby-plugin-bch-sign](https://github.com/Permissionless-Software-Foundation/gatsby-plugin-bch-sign)

 ### Post Office
 When SLP tokens are sent from one user to another, it requires some BCH to pay the transaction fees.
-This presents an on-boarding problem: if a new user receives tokens, but no BCH, their tokens are effectively 'stuck' until the can acquire enough BCH to pay the transaction fee.
+This presents an on-boarding problem: if a new user receives tokens, but no BCH, their tokens are effectively 'stuck' until they acquire enough BCH to pay the transaction fee.
 The solution to this problem is the SLP Post Office.
 This concept is best explained [in this video](https://youtu.be/IATkQEdRdVI), and [a second video demonstrating this plugin](https://youtu.be/vtv9bAQx5LE).
 This plugin enables the web wallet to work with the [Post Office Server](https://github.com/Permissionless-Software-Foundation/simpleledger-post-office-server).

 - [bch-wallet-plugin-postoffice](https://github.com/Permissionless-Software-Foundation/bch-wallet-plugin-postoffice)